-The plagiarism detection pipeline is summarized in Figure \ref{Proposedframework}.
-The pipeline consists of data segmentation, feature extraction, training plagiarism-detection models that use keystroke features, and testing those models to distinguish between bona fide and plagiarized content.
-These components are described in detail below.
+The detection pipeline is summarized in Figure \ref{Proposedframework}.
+It consists of data segmentation, feature extraction, training classification models that use keystroke features, and testing those models to distinguish between bona fide and assisted submissions.
+We describe our assumptions and these components in the following sections.